Toggle: English / Spanish

 Your health care provider can diagnose Athlete's foot simply by looking at your skin.
 If tests are needed, they may include:

 Over-the-counter antifungal powders or creams can help control the infection:

 - These contain medicine such as miconazole, clotrimazole, terbinafine or tolnaftate.

 - Keep using the medicine for 1 to 2 weeks after the infection has cleared to prevent it from returning.

 Keep your feet clean and dry, especially between your toes.

-Wear clean, cotton socks and change your socks and shoes as often as necessary to keep your feet dry.
+Wear clean cotton socks.
+Change your socks and shoes as often as needed to keep your feet dry.